2022 College Championship – Final Broadcast Schedule

 Head of Amateur and Scholastic

 Matt Nausha leads Riot Games’ Amateur and Scholastic Esports efforts in North America, including college, high school, and semi-pro competitions.
+He is also an an instructor at UCI as part of their esport certificate program.

 He most recently served as the Head of Esports for Counter Logic Gaming.
 Matt is also experienced in the college athletics governance space, having served as co-commissioner of the Southern California Collegiate Volleyball League.